 - Eat a whole foods, balanced diet

 Check out my whole post on healing the gut here.
-Or jump straight into major healing with my gut healing course.

 There are many nutrients involved in brain health.
 Mostly we rely on minerals, vitamins, fat and amino acids for our brain health so a deficiency or imbalance in any of these can create many mental related symptoms.